bostick/tabit-file-format/background.md

 > a full-featured program for creating, playing, and printing guitar, bass, or banjo tablature.

+TabIt is sold by GTAB Software.

 The latest version of TabIt, version 2.03, was released in 2006.

 TabIt is effectively abandonware.

-TabIt is sold by GTAB Software, and I believe that company to be run by 1 person: Jordan Russell.

 ## Community